On this page

 "Patients love the interaction, especially if they haven't seen many people that day.
 We find that, because we come in on regular days, they actively look forward to our visits."

-And Emma has her own personal reasons for volunteering as a handler as well.
+Emma has her own personal reasons for volunteering as a handler.

 How does pet therapy work?